-Post Course Reflection:
+Post Course Reflection

-- Please identify three things you will take away from today - ➤ What difference have I noticed in myself in my approach to safeguarding following attendance at the course? (e.g., knowledge, attitude, language, importance/integration within my work) - ➤ What opportunity do I have or could use, to create a healthy church community?
+- > What were your 3 top 'takeaways' from the session? - What difference have I noticed in myself in my approach to safeguarding? (e.g., knowledge, attitude, language, importance/integration within my work) - What opportunity do I have or could use, to create a healthy church community? - What would it look like for me to demonstrate behaviours that give equal value to all?